Cheese sandwich: Health warnings

 In 2008, the Food Standards Agency warned that a cheese sandwich contains more than half the recommended daily amount of saturated fat.

 In 2012, Action on Salt campaigned for cheese sandwiches to carry a health warning.
 The group reported that the high quantities of salt in the main ingredients of a cheese sandwich could lead to children consuming an excessive amount.
 In response, the Dairy Council stated that it was incorrect to claim that cheese sandwiches are not healthy.
 Action on Salt later retracted the press release, citing an error.

 Research

-A study by Len Fisher at the University of Bristol in 2003 found that the optimal thickness for the filling in a cheese sandwich depends on the type of cheese used, and that the sandwich should be made with a light spread of butter or margarine to enhance the flavor of the cheese.
+A study by the Australian physicist Len Fisher at the University of Bristol in 2003 found that the optimal thickness for the filling in a cheese sandwich depends on the type of cheese used, and that the sandwich should be made with a light spread of butter or margarine to enhance the flavor of the cheese.

 This research has been criticized as "frivolous".